Gorakhpur–Lucknow Intercity Express

-The 12531 / 12532 Gorakhpur–Lucknow Intercity Sf Express is a Superfast train belonging to Indian Railways North Eastern Railway zone that runs between Gorakhpur Junction and Lucknow Junction in India via Basti and Gonda Junction.
+The 15031 / 15032 Gorakhpur–Lucknow Intercity Express is a Express train belonging to Indian Railways North Eastern Railway zone that runs between Gorakhpur Junction and Lucknow Junction in India via Basti and Gonda Junction.

-It operates as train number 12531 from Gorakhpur Junction to Lucknow Junction and as train number 12532 in the reverse direction, serving the state of Uttar Pradesh.
+It operates as train number 15031 from Gorakhpur Junction to Lucknow Junction and as train number 15032 in the reverse direction, serving the state of Uttar Pradesh.
+Originally, it was operating as train number 12531/12532, but however, on 4 January 2025, it was downgraded from Superfast to original Express category.